-KnarrTek assists its clients to implement these systems based on these methodologies by providing the BellHawk® and MilramX software in addition to providing the services of its staff, who have in-depth experience gained in implementing many such systems over the past decade.
+KnarrTek assists its clients to implement these systems based on using the BellHawk® real time operations tracking and management software and the MilramX supply chain and enterprise integration software in addition to providing the services of its technical staff, who have in-depth experience gained in implementing many such systems over the past decade.

 KnaarTek is named after an ocean going Viking trading boat named a Knarr which was the main ocean going sailing vessel for the Viking supply chains from about 800 AD to 1100 AD.
 Knarrs sailed from Scandinavia to North America, deep into Russia, and to the far reaches of the Mediterranean sea, 500 years before Columbus "discovered" America.
 These were amazingly engineered boats which were the forerunner of the modern container ship.